 - At 318g it was also a weight effective solution that doesn’t add up too much weight to my pack.
 It is also lighter in weight than the MSR EGK-EX.

-- The MSR Whisperlite International takes a myriad of fuel types, including: white gas, kerosene, and unleaded auto fuel.
+- The MSR Whisperlite International takes a myriad of fuel types, including; white gas, kerosene, and unleaded auto fuel.

 The only part of the MSR stove which I think is lacking sturdiness is the pump itself.
 It is entirely made of plastic and that includes the plunger which could possibly break or fracture in the ultra-low temperature we were operating.
 I feel the Primus pumps are superior with moving parts made of aluminum and very little plastic.
 Because of its construction, I suggest investing in some sort of rigid case like a Pelican or Boulder Case Company case to make sure you don’t have the nasty surprise in the form of a broken pump when you need it most.

 The Whisperlite Int’l only works with the MSR fuel bottle (sold separately) and will not work with MSR Isopro cans.
-Should you want a system that runs both type of fuel source simply go for the Whisperlite Universal.
+Should you want a system that runs both types of fuel source simply go for the Whisperlite Universal.

 At a retail price of around $100 USD plus $22 USD for the 30 oz fuel bottle, the MSR Whisperlite International is guaranteed to not overstretch your budget and will last you for years to come.
 As well, the multi-fuel capability means you are more likely to always find a source.
-I know many of our staff here have used this exact model of stove in the mountains of Afghanistan.
-If you have a MSR stove story you’d like to share, please let us know in the comments below.
+I know many of our staff here have used this exact model of the stove in the mountains of Afghanistan.
+If you have an MSR stove story you’d like to share, please let us know in the comments below.